Alcohol Interlock Program

 - proof of identity.

-In the last six months of the interlock period, you must demonstrate that you can separate drinking and driving before you are eligible to hold a licence without an interlock condition.
+In the last six months of your interlock period, you must demonstrate that you can separate drinking and driving before you will be eligible to hold a licence without an interlock condition.

 Program fees